Reviewing your Child's IEP's

 3. 'I reject the following portions of the IEP, with the understanding that any portion (s) that I do not reject will be considered accepted and implemented immediately.

-Rejected portions are as follows: (add your statement or you write 'See attach letter, dated nn/nn/nn')'
+Rejected portions are as follows: (add your statement or you write 'See attach letter, dated nn/nn/nn' *)'

 4. 'I request a meeting to discuss the rejected IEP or rejected portion (s)'.

-It is suggested that you write on the "see attach Parent Addendum page" and attach a "Parent Addendum page" with your issues stated.
-(This is from The Complete IEP Guide : How to Advocate for Your Special Ed.
-Child book by L. Siegel, M. Stewart (1999)), and also is suggested by Wrightslaws.
+* From The Complete IEP Guide : How to Advocate for Your Special Ed.
+Child book by L. Siegel, M. Stewart (1999)), and also is suggested by Wrightslaw.

-5. The next choice is no longer listed (taken off in 2000) but can still be added:
+The next choice is no longer listed (taken off in 2000) but can still be added:

-'I postpone a decision until the completion of an independent evaluation.' or until the completion of the school evaluations.
-This will be considered a rejected IEP by the school, so also check off the rejected box as well.
+This will be considered a rejected IEP by the school district, so also check off the rejected box as well.

 For more information on independent evaluations, click here to visit our webpage on the subject.